PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "Magic is like a vast, underground reservoir of water," began Dimsbury, droning into what was shaping up to be a long lecture.
 "Is that why you live in the earth like a gopher."
-"No, not literally underground, you thick, literal man, I mean it pool and flows beneath the surface of our reality.
+"No, not literally underground, you thick, literal man, I mean it pools and flows beneath the surface of our reality.
 Beneath all realties, in fact.
 And I have found a way to coax it to the surface.
 Draw this energy to us.
 And create a deeper, broader opening than any "
 "So your digging a well for magic?
 Is that it?"
 "Close enough for a coarse man such as you."
 "En-henh."